BKLaughton/RPGhomebrew/MaterialComlexitySizeD20Crafting/README.md

 ### Prototypes

 With DM approval, technological innovations beyond the level that exist in the game world can be developed by building a prototype.
 This prototype requires triple raw material costs and triple the standard CV of an item of it's type to create.
-Additionally, daily progress checks are made against a complexity DC one level higher than for the item being developed.
-The end result is a prototype of the desired item which is fragile, unstable, improperly sized, or otherwise impractical to use.
+Additionally, daily progress checks are made against the relevant craft DC + 5, (i.e. one complexity level higher).
+The end result is a prototype of the desired item which is fragile, unstable, improperly sized, or otherwise impractical to use (DM's decides which).
 Once the prototype has been created, new items of that type can be created.
-Alternatively, for same CV of creating a new item (but only half the standard raw material cost), the original prototype can be upgraded such that it no longer has prototype penalties.
+Alternatively, for half the CV of creating a new item (and half the standard raw material cost), the original prototype can be upgraded such that it no longer has prototype penalties.

 ## Size Modifier